Political views of Samuel Johnson: Colonialism

-Johnson wrote that the French and Indian War between the French and British colonies of North America was a war between "two robbers" of Native American lands and that neither party deserved to live there.
-After the signing of the 1783 Treaty of Paris, which marked the American colonists victory over the British, Johnson wrote that he was "deeply disturbed" with the "state of this kingdom".
+Johnson wrote that the French and Indian War between the French and British colonies in North America was a war between "two robbers" of Native American lands and that neither side deserved to live there.
+After the signing of the 1783 Treaty of Paris, which marked the Thirteen Colonies' independence from Britain as the United States, Johnson wrote that he was "deeply disturbed" with the "state of this kingdom".

 Scotland

-James Boswell, a Scotsman, was a close companion and friend to Johnson during many important times of his life, but Johnson, like many of his fellow Englishmen, had a reputation for despising Scotland and its people.
-Even during their journey together through Scotland, Johnson "exhibited prejudice and a narrow nationalism".
-Hester Thrale, in summarising Johnson's nationalistic views and his anti-Scottish prejudice, said, "We all know how well he loved to abuse the Scotch, & indeed to be abused by them in return".
+James Boswell, a Scotsman, was a close companion and friend of Johnson during many important times of his life, but Johnson, like many in England, held hostile views on Scotland and its people.
+During their journey together through Scotland, Johnson "exhibited prejudice and a narrow nationalism".
+Hester Thrale, summarising Johnson's views on Scotland, said "We all know how well he loved to abuse the Scotch, & indeed to be abused by them in return".

-On 6 August 1773, eleven years after first meeting Boswell, Johnson set out to visit his friend in Scotland to begin "a journey to the western islands of Scotland", as Johnson's 1775 account of their travels later put it.
-The work was intended to discuss the social problems and struggles that affected the Scottish people, but it also praised many of the unique facets of Scottish society, such as a school in Edinburgh for the deaf.
+On 6 August 1773, 11 years after first meeting Boswell, Johnson set out to visit his friend in Scotland to begin "a journey to the western islands of Scotland", as Johnson's 1775 account of their travels later put it.
+The work was intended to discuss the social problems and struggles that affected the Scottish public, but it also praised many of the unique facets of Scotland's society, such as a school in Edinburgh for the deaf and mute.

 Slavery

-He agreed with the Whigs in being an opponent of slavery, unlike most of his fellow Tories, and described it as "an immoral state".
+Johns agreed with the Whigs in being an opponent of slavery, unlike most of his fellow Tories, and described it as "an immoral state".
 That was well before the heyday of the British abolitionist movement, and he once proposed a toast to the "next rebellion of the negroes in the West Indies".
 He employed a free black manservant, the Jamaican Francis Barber, whom Johnson made his heir.
+Johnson also criticised the American Patriots' proslavery positions and ownership of slaves during the American Revolution.